ZeitgeberH/FISH-VIEWER/README.md

 # FISH-VIEWER
 ## GUI to download, visualize FISH images from Allen Brain intitute
 This is a packaged (python) program for downloading, browsing and analyzing Allen brain institute’s FISH image data using their APIs (https://help.brain-map.org/display/api/Allen+Brain+Atlas+API) .
 It also provides information for queried genes as well as Allen brain atlas ontology as a reference.

+## Quick binary release
-To start: unzip the file into a folder in your PC.
+Download the binary release to your PC, unzip the file into a folder anywhere.
 Find the exe file name “FISH_VIEW.exe” and double click it.
 You can set up a short-cut to your windows desktop by right click that file and select “send/ Desktop (create shortcut)”.
 The first time you run the file, it may possibly trigger an alert from your anti-virus software.
 You can safely ignore it.
 Afterwards, It will bring up the main GUI.

 ## Main functionality
 ### Downloading files